Identity Cloud

 Email provider

-By default, Identity Cloud configures the email provider with default values to connect to a built-in SMTP server.
+By default, Advanced Identity Cloud configures the email provider with default values to connect to a built-in SMTP server.
 This lets you quickly create and test email-dependent journeys in your tenant development environment using the ready-to-use email templates.
-No rate limiting is applied to password reset emails, or any emails sent by the built-in SMTP server.
+No rate limiting is applied to password reset emails or any emails sent by the built-in SMTP server.
 This means an attacker can potentially spam a known user account with an infinite number of emails, filling that user’s inbox.
 In the case of password reset, the spam attack can obscure an actual password reset attempt.

 Setup process